Address space layout randomization: Linux

 The Linux kernel enabled a weak form of ASLR by default since the kernel version 2.6.12, released in June 2005.
 The PaX and Exec Shield patchsets to the Linux kernel provide more complete implementations.
 The Exec Shield patch for Linux supplies 19 bits of stack entropy on a period of 16 bytes, and 8 bits of mmap base randomization on a period of 1 page of 4096 bytes.
 This places the stack base in an area 8 MB wide containing 524,288 possible positions, and the mmap base in an area 1 MB wide containing 256 possible positions.

+ASLR can be disabled for a specific process by changing its execution domain, using personality(2).
+A number of sysctl options control the behavior of mainline ASLR.
+For example, kernel.randomize_va_space controls what to randomize; the strongest option is 2. vm.mmap_rnd_bits controls how many bits to randomize for mmap.

-Position-independent executable (PIE) implements a random base address for the main executable binary and has been in place since 2003.
+Position-independent executable (PIE) implements a random base address for the main executable binary and has been in place since April 18, 2004.
 It provides the same address randomness to the main executable as being used for the shared libraries.
 The PIE feature cannot be used together with the prelink feature for the same executable.
 The prelink tool implements randomization at prelink time rather than runtime, because by design prelink aims to handle relocating libraries before the dynamic linker has to, which allows the relocation to occur once for many runs of the program.
 As a result, real address space randomization would defeat the purpose of prelinking.